etchteam/offline-ux/src/offline-page.md

 ```

 The website will now serve the custom offline page based on if the user has a
 network connection.
-Take a look at <a href="https://glitch.com/edit/#!/custom-offline-page" target="_blank" rel="noopener noreferrer">the working version of this code</a>
+Take a look at [the working version of this code](https://glitch.com/edit/#!/custom-offline-page)
-or the <a href="https://custom-offline-page.glitch.me/" target="_blank" rel="noopener noreferrer">demo</a>
+or the [demo](https://custom-offline-page.glitch.me/) to see the offline page in
-to see the offline page in action.
+action.

 ## Adding content